deewanrd/sms-sending-app/readme.md

 Messages sent are stored in mongodb with dbName: sms_app and collection messages.
 In the messages collection fields are: recipientname, text, otp, sent_at

+The app is deployed on heroku.
+It can be accessed through the link: https://sms-sending-app.herokuapp.com